-- 1. Those that don't demonstrate your own thinking or the work you put into trying to solve your issue first. - 2.
+- 1. Those that don't demonstrate your own thinking or the work you put into trying to solve your issue first - 2.
 Those that lack a follow up post/comment that describes how you fixed your issue, thanking those who helped. - 3.
 Those that show up all within a day or two instead of being spread out over the whole week.

 If you make a post that begins a rich discussion with many classmates, you can assume it will score high for the week.
 Reflective posts summarizing your struggles, what you did to overcome them and what you learned in the process are also worth a lot even if they don't garner lots of comments.
+Post an optional weekly reflection summarizing and linking to your contributions during the week to make sure I don't miss any of them.